rlennon/smallwindow21/README.md

 ### Meetings

-    Stand-ups will occur on Every Wednesday during class and Fridays at 8pm GMT+1 using Autoatedbot.
+    Stand-ups will occur on Every Wednesday during class and Fridays at 8pm GMT+1 using Automated bot.
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
     Updates will be in the form: What I've done, Impediments, What I plan to do.
     Sprint planning will occur Fridays at the end of our sprint on Zoom.